x157/x157.github.io/UE5/LyraStarterGame/Equipment/index.md

 - [Pickup Definition](#PickupDefinition) (constant)
   - Defines a Weapon/Item in the world that can be picked up
 - [QuickBar Component](#QuickBarComponent) (Controller Component)
+  - The player's only interface to the Equipment Manager
   - Controls which piece of Equipment the Pawn has equipped at any given time
-  - The player's interface to the Equipment Manager

 ## Related Gameplay Abilities